bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-get-fields.md

 catalog.document.getFields()
 ```

-This method returns a list of fields for warehouse accounting documents.
+This method returns a list of fields for inventory management documents.

 ## Parameters